Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 \item Apply again the Hadamard gate to the first $n$ qubits to transform the phases in amplitudes. \item Measure the final state of the first $n$ qubits: the resulting observation will always be $\ket{0}^{\otimes n}$ if the function is \textit{constant}, otherwise it is \textit{balanced}. \end{enumerate}

-Figure \ref{fig:dj3} displays a Deutsch-Jozsa quantum circuit for a 3-bit function.
+Figure~\ref{fig:dj3} displays a Deutsch-Jozsa quantum circuit for a 3-bit function.
 It uses four qubits, including the auxiliary one.

-The same tests performed on the benchmark circuit and the \ac{GHZ} circuit (see Subsection \ref{subsec:ghz}) have also been applied to a 15 qubit Deutsch-Jozsa circuit from the \ac{MQT} benchmark suite \cite{quetschlich2023mqtbench} (with two circuit cuts applied): \begin{enumerate} \item raw circuit cutting; \item proportional sub-circuit allocation probability and 2X replication; \item exponential sub-circuit allocation probability and 2X replication; \item exponential sub-circuit allocation probability and 3X replication; \item exponential sub-circuit allocation probability without replication. \end{enumerate}
+The same tests performed on the benchmark circuit and the \ac{GHZ} circuit (see Subsection~\ref{subsec:ghz}) have also been applied to a 15 qubit Deutsch-Jozsa circuit from the \ac{MQT} benchmark suite \cite{quetschlich2023mqtbench} (with two circuit cuts applied): \begin{enumerate} \item raw circuit cutting; \item proportional sub-circuit allocation probability and 2X replication; \item exponential sub-circuit allocation probability and 2X replication; \item exponential sub-circuit allocation probability and 3X replication; \item exponential sub-circuit allocation probability without replication. \end{enumerate}

-All tests have been executed with a growing number of attacking \acp{QPU}, from 1 to 6, and the corresponding distribution of expectation values was was compared with the ground truth (the circuit executed without any offending \ac{QPU}).
+All tests have been executed with a growing number of attacking \ac{QPUs}, from 1 to 6, and the corresponding distribution of expectation values was compared with the ground truth (the circuit executed without any offending \ac{QPU}).

-Figure \ref{fig:hellinger-integrity-dj} shows the test results: the trend, summarised in Table \ref{table:integrity-dj-recap}, is the same as that of the benchmark circuit tests.
+Figure~\ref{fig:hellinger-integrity-dj} shows the test results: the trend, summarised in Table~\ref{table:integrity-dj-recap}, is the same as that of the benchmark circuit tests.